Explanations of Terms

-Repeated Infractions: If misbehavior at any level on the Discipline Code (pp 30-31) continues despite efforts to stop it, the infraction may be classified at the next level and appropriate discipline applied.
+Repeated Infractions: If misbehavior at any level on the Code of Student Conduct (pages 12-16) continues despite efforts to stop it, the infraction may be classified at the next level and appropriate discipline applied.

 Restitution of Damaged/Stolen Property: Students are expected to make full restitution for property they’ve damaged or stolen.

 Social Probation: A student placed on social probation will be prohibited for a defined period of time from the following school-related activities: